SwineFeather/Nordics/the-world/economy/vote-for-the-server-get-payed.md

 # Vote for the server - get payed

-If you want to help Kottcraft, you are welcome to go to planetminecraft.come/nordics and vote for the server.
-By doing so, you contribute to making Kottcraft grow, as the server will rank higher in the server list on planetminecraft
+If you want to help Nordics, you are welcome to go to planetminecraft.com/nordics and vote for the server.
+By doing so, you contribute to making Nordics grow, as the server will rank higher in the server list on planetminecraft

 You can vote once a day for the server.
-For each vote you cast, you will receive 1,000 money as a thank you, or 2,000 if you are a VIP member.
-This means that you can get approximately 30,000 minemynts every month (60,000 if you are a VIP), just by voting for the server!
+For each vote you cast, you will receive 25 euro as a thank you, or 40 if you are a patreon member.
+This means that you can get approximately 30,000 euro every month (60,000 if you are a patron), just by voting for the server!

-&#x20;                                                                            <mark style="color:blue;">Vote for Kottcraft</mark>
+&#x20;                                                                            <mark style="color:blue;">Vote for Nordics</mark>

 #### If it doesn't work,

-&#x20;Unfortunately, you can only vote once a day from the same IP address.
-If multiple people are playing on Kottcraft from the same home (e.g. siblings or parents), it can be a problem if everyone tries to vote for the server, because then several people may have the same IP address.
+&#x20;Unfortunately, you can only vote once a day from the same IP.

-Since Kottcraft does not manage Minecraft-MP, we unfortunately cannot influence how their system works.
-It is not entirely easy to get around, but one possible solution if you have mobile broadband (3G, 4G, etc.) is to vote via your mobile device, using your mobile broadband.
-The mobile broadband typically has a different IP address than your home network.

 #### Delayed reward distribution&#x20;